rombie/contrail-controller/specs/bgp_mvpn.md

 Note: This requires advertising IGMP Routes as XMPP routes into different table vrf.mvpn.0 (instead of vrf.ermvpn.0).
 Hence requires changes to agent code as well.

+## virtual_network_index

+In bgp.mvpn.0 table, all mvpn prefixes across all VNs reside.
+Hence the routes are made distinct by prepending with appropriate route distinguisher.
+The format of this would be <router-id>:<vn-id>.
+Router-Ids could be self (control-node) router-id or a remote peer router-id as appropriate. the VN-ID though must be the unique virtual network id associated with that router-id.
+For remote peers, this id can be retrieved from the Type-1/Type-2 auto-discovery routes.
+Locally, this is will be available via configuration or allocated during RoutingInstance construction.

+Q: RoutingInstance::virtual_network_index() or RoutingInstance::index_.
+   It could be just the locally allocated index_.

 ## 4.8 Nexthop resolver for source